-Olivier Award winning The Play That Goes Wrong, a farcical comedy that has enjoyed vast success, first on the Fringe and now in the West End and now all over the world, is now available for Theatre Breaks in London with tickets and hotel accommodation included though to April 2019
+Olivier Award winning The Play That Goes Wrong, a farcical comedy that has enjoyed vast success, first on the Fringe then in the West End and now all over the world, is now available for Theatre Breaks in London with tickets and hotel accommodation included though to April 2019

 Described as a comical hybrid of Fawlty Towers and Michael Frayn’s seminal meta-theatrical comedy Noises Off, this production has proved an astoundingly popular show, with hysterical performances and superb timing.